-The western side of the Moon comes into view as the lunar phase waxes from First Quarter towards Full Moon, revealing more treats for telescope and binocular users.
+The western side of the Moon comes into view as the lunar phase waxes from First Quarter towards Full Moon, revealing more treats for stargazers, even equipped with small telescopes, and binocular users.

 Watch the Apennine mountain range continue to reveal itself, followed by the spectacular craters Copernicus, Kepler and the brilliant Aristarchus.
 When the Moon is Full, great bright rays of debris can be seen stretching away from these impact sites.